Introduction

 Capital Requirements and Financial Implications

-The shift to PLC status imposes strict capital requirements designed to ensure financial stability and protect public investors:
+Re-registering as a PLC imposes strict capital requirements designed to ensure the company's financial stability and to protect public investors.

 Post-Re-registration Obligations and Governance Changes